bacwyls/jukebox/README.md

-# paydio
+# jukebox

 (pay-radio)

-paydio is a fork of radio on the uqbar testnet.
+jukebox is a fork of radio on the uqbar testnet.